We'll also compare price and monitoring, installation, equipment and tech, compatibility, and those pesky, pesky contracts.

 Original ADT equipment and tech

-Classic ADT comes with a wider selection of home security equipment and compatible smart home devices like Google Nest products.
+Classic ADT comes with a wider selection of home security equipment and compatible smart home devices.

 This is common in many full-service home security systems versus scaled-down DIY home security.